For all the ones who are starting in the world of online advertising, today’s post on Online Advertising Terms will make you “dam” confident for sure.

 It’s a form of digital advertising which features specific products or services.
-It goes on to target an individual who has viewed them online.
+Then, it goes on to target an individual who has viewed them online.

-It is the technology behind ads which goes on to follow people from one site to another.
+It is the technology behind ads that go on to follow people from one site to another.